-However, it is important that you contact your bank company and let them know about the problem so they can address it as soon as possible.
+However, you must contact your bank company and let them know about the problem so they can address it as soon as possible.

 2. Bad Internet Connection ⁉️

-Bad internet connection can cause a number of issues, from difficulty signing in to online banking to missing online orders.
+A bad internet connection can cause several issues, from difficulty signing in to online banking to missing online orders.

 If you’re having trouble connecting with your bank or any other services, here are some tips on how to troubleshoot the issue.